NVIDIA/NeMo-speech-data-processor/docs/src/sdp/adding_processors.rst

 for which the utterance will be dropped if it is above or below each value respectively.
 This is helpful for automatically filtering out incorrectly transcribed utterances.

-In its :meth:`sdp.processors.DropHighLowCharrate._process_dataset_entry` method it evaluates the character rate of the utterance(by dividing the length of ``data_entry.data[self.text_key]`` by the value of ``data_entry.data["duration"]``).
+In its :meth:`sdp.processors.DropHighLowCharrate.process_dataset_entry` method it evaluates the character rate of the utterance(by dividing the length of ``data_entry.data[self.text_key]`` by the value of ``data_entry.data["duration"]``).
 If the character rate is within bounds, it will return the same ``data_entry`` that was input.
 If the character rate is out of bounds, it will return